New Luma Health Report Reveals COVID-19 Is Fast-Tracking Healthcare Innovation and Changing Care Delivery

 2. Large numbers of appointment cancellations are impacting healthcare organizations and patients across the country.

 Throughout the U.S., appointments for non-urgent care — such as wellness visits, preventive screenings, and elective surgeries — are being deferred.
 During the month of March, COVID-19 contributed to a 108% increase in appointment cancellations.
 Luma Health’s data shows that cosmetic surgery, physical therapy, radiology, and pulmonology clinics have experienced the highest increase in appointment cancellations.

 Problems caused by appointment cancellations aren’t new, however, the magnitude of this wave of appointment cancellations is.
 The sharp rise in the number of canceled appointments is creating revenue problems for clinics and health systems.
 It also means patients aren’t getting the routine and chronic care they need, and there is a backlog of patients behind on care that need to reschedule appointments.

-The need for a quick and easy-to-use and implement telehealth solution is no longer a nice to have.
+The need for a quick and easy-to-use healthcare innovation solutions are no longer a nice to have.
 As coronavirus continues to spread across the U.S., it’s necessary to ensure seamless care for patients – both with and without COVID-19.
 Luma Health has seen this need firsthand: Within the first week of introducing an offering into the market, more than 50 providers adopted our telehealth solution to immediately book virtual visits and continue delivering much-needed patient care.

-Check out the full data report for a more complete look at these and other findings.
+Check out the full data report for a more complete look at these and other healthcare innovation findings.